catalinpit/git_tips_tricks/README.md

 Edit the **last commit message** and save the commit.
 If you have already pushed the code, push again by using `--force` flag to make changes to remote repository.

+**`git shortlog`**

+Summarizes git log output in a format suitable for inclusion in release announcements.
+Each commit will be grouped by author and title. ([source](https://git-scm.com/docs/git-shortlog))

 # GIT ALIASES

 Create shorter git commands with git aliases.